-Travelling First Class on Virgin Trains East Coast
+Travelling Virgin Trains 1st Class on the East Coast Line

 Often in January The Train Line or Virgin Trains run a good promotion.
-Last month, if you looked hard enough, they were selling York to London return tickets for just £10 standard and £40 first class.
-When I was debating this I wanted to know just what I would get for the extra money, but didn’t find a great deal of info.
+During the sale, if you looked hard enough, they were selling York to London return tickets for just £10 standard and £40 first class.
+When I was debating this I wanted to know just what I would get for the extra money, but didn’t find a great deal of information.
+I wanted to know if you got free food on First Class Virgin Trains, or whether you got free alcoholic drinks.
 So, I am writing this for you!
-I took photos of the menu (excuse if they are a bit blurry – the train was moving!)
+I took photos of the menu (excuse if they are a bit blurry/wonky – the train was moving!)
 I’ll intersperse them throughout the post.

-So, what do you get for the extra money?
+So, what do you get in First Class Virgin train journeys?

-So, other than more bottom room, “What else do you get included in the price?”
+So, other than more bottom room, “What else do you get included in 1st Class on Virgin Trains?”
 I hear you cry!
 Well, quite a bit actually!

 We travelled down to London in the morning and were offered breakfast.
-I took a picture of the menus for you (above) as I know that is exactly what I would want to see!
+I took lots of pictures of the Virgin Trains menu for you as I know that is exactly what I would want to see!

 I opted for the Great British breakfast.
 We were also offered tea and coffee, and once I had finished my breakfast we were offered toast and croissants.
 It broke my frugal Yorkshire heart, but I had to decline these as we were booked in for a meal at the fab Thai restaurant Busaba in Covent Garden (have a look at my review, fab food, great value).